 - delivery models

 - course planning and design

 - Technology Enhanced Learning (TEL)

-Download this VLE checklist as an aid when developing your VLE space.
+Download the Brightspace VLE Checklist as an aid when developing your VLE space.

 The word ‘module’ is used to denote modules and units.